 Springtime in Alaska is truly spectacular.
 Areas that were brown and dusty weeks earlier explode into lush green speckled with spring flowers.
 Snow banks melt and drain into the tributaries feeding the mighty Kenai as well as the Kasilof, Ninilchik and Anchor Rivers.

 May on the Kenai Peninsula, can mean only one thing: fishing hooks are sharpened, reels are oiled and spooled with fresh fishing line.
 Boats and trailers are prepared to take eager fishermen after their prize.

-From the docks and fish processing plants to every sport-fisherman pulling tackle from the closet, the entire Kenai Peninsula is buzzing in eager anticipation of the arrival of fishing season.
+From the docks and fish processing plants to every sport-fisherman pulling tackle from the closet, the entire Kenai Peninsula is buzzing in eager anticipation of the arrival of the fishing season.